Darren Waterston: Critical reception

 Of The Flowering: The Fourfold Sense, DeWitt Cheng wrote: "Darren Waterston’s older paintings were lyrical misty landscapes with silhouetted flora and fauna.
 His newer works, symbolist abstractions, become mindscapes in which ambiguous transparent forms arise, float, flutter, and sink amid mist, clouds, swirls, drips, and vermicular coils of brushstrokes; each image with its poetic cycles of life represents the cosmos as 'a divine chaos.'"

 Sue Taylor wrote: "Adept at a myriad of fluid effects, Waterston is a virtuosic colorist as well, enlivening the palest mauve and power-blue fogs with passages of burning orange or hot pink.
 In these apocalyptic dreams, he imagines flashing, otherworldly realms at the brink of consciousness."

-Of Waterston's exhibition Last Days, Regina Hackett wrote: "If there's a more imitated painter in America than Darren Waterston, I can't imagine who it would be.
+Of Waterston's exhibition Last Days, Regina Hackett, a Seattle Post-Intelligencer art critic, wrote: "If there's a more imitated painter in America than Darren Waterston, I can't imagine who it would be.
 Waterston's silky rot and colored goo are gorgeous.
 They imply a world in which the air has evolved to carry a weightless and more sophisticated kind of consciousness.
 Working in oils on panel, Waterston creates worlds inside the world, what Gerald Manley Hopkins' described in God's Grandeur: 'Because the Holy Ghost over the bent/ World broods with warm breast and with ah! bright wings.'

-In the current exhibit, titled 'Last Days,' Waterston merges beauty with blight.
+In the current exhibit, titled Last Days, Waterston merges beauty with blight.
 He paints starlight inside a cave, roots in the air, and minerals dissolving into liquids.
 'Fallen' features a hollowed-out and free-floating tree trunk.
 White orchids with stale, shadowed edges hang suspended under fragments of enameled blue sky."